funkybooboo/asm_practice/ninux1.0/README.md

 Ninux is a simple operating system written in NASM.
 The bootloader loads the kernel (typically `KERNEL.BIN`) from a FAT12-formatted disk image.
 It uses BIOS interrupts for disk and screen I/O, demonstrating basic low-level programming techniques and system bootstrapping.

+## Setup

+Install wcc, wlink, and qemu

+## Usage

+Run `./scripts/run.sh` to build and boot the system using qemu

 ## Overview

 - **Bootloader:**